|

 At the time of the 2010 Census, San Francisco had 376,942 Housing Units<3> and with its population of 805,235 people, this averages 2.14 people per Housing Unit.

-• Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for San Francisco and you need to be careful when comparing values between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for San Francisco and you need to be careful when comparing numbers between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 San Francisco County ...